cameronwebbable/us_states/README.md

 ### Get a state's name from an abbreviation

-Returns empty string if not found.
+Returns null if not found.
 ```dart
 USStates.getName("IA");
 // returns "Iowa"